crguezl/vuejs-components-basics-plan-picker-component/README.md

 #### [Communication Between Components with Custom Events](https://vueschool.io/lessons/communication-between-components) Video

 We want to add the capability to select a plan.
+See how the [solution](https://crguezl.github.io/vuejs-components-basics-plan-picker-component/plan-picker/solution.html) works when you click in one of the plans.
+We want to reproduce this behavior,

 - [ ] Add a boolean variable `selected` to the `plan` component
 - [ ] Add a `select` method to the  `plan` component to set the component as `selected`